 As the disease progresses, crevices and bone spurs, called oseophytes, may develop within the affected joint, increasing pain and decreasing mobility.

-It is estimated that 40 million Americans and 70-90% of persons older than 75 years are affected by osteoarthritis.
+According to the Arthritis Foundation, more than 20 million Americans and 70-90% of persons older than 75 years are affected by osteoarthritis.
 Although symptoms of osteoarthritis occur earlier in women (around the ages of 50-55), the prevalence among men and women is equal in older ages.
 In addition to age, risk factors include joint injury, obesity, and mechanical stress (such as joint stress when pitching a baseball or playing tennis).

 Antidepressant, arthrocentesis, arthroscope, arthroscopic lavage, arthroscopy, bone dysplasia, cartilage, corticosteroids, DJD, degenerative joint disease, diabetes, hypothyroidism, Legg-Calve Perthes disease, nonsteroidal anti-inflammatory drugs, NSAIDs, oseophytes, osteoarthrosis, periarthritis, prosthesis, rheumatoid arthritis, Wilson's disease, x-ray.